Setup for EKS

 This page describes the legacy CDM implementation, which will be deprecated in an upcoming release.
 We strongly recommend that you transition to the current CDM implementation as soon as possible.

-Before deploying the CDM, you must set up your local computer, configure an Azure subscription, and create a AKS cluster.
+Before deploying the CDM, you must set up your local computer, configure your AWS account, and create an EKS cluster.

 After you’ve completed all of these environment setup tasks, you’ll be ready to deploy the ForgeRock Identity Platform on your new Kubernetes cluster.